Here's How Your Trade Rigel Pharmaceuticals Inc. (RIGL) Aggressively Right Now

 Sponsored

-The average price from analysts is $7.83, which is $5.4 above the current price.
-RIGL currently public float of 170.64M and currently shorts hold a 9.07% ratio of that float.
-Today, the average trading volume of RIGL was 1.75M shares.
+RIGL currently public float of 170.24M and currently shorts hold a 9.09% ratio of that float.
+Today, the average trading volume of RIGL was 1.71M shares.

 RIGL’s Market Performance

-RIGL stocks went up by 5.19% for the week, with a monthly drop of -7.60% and a quarterly performance of -30.17%, while its annual performance rate touched -43.62%.
-The volatility ratio for the week stands at 5.85% while the volatility levels for the past 30 days are set at 7.01% for Rigel Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is 0.08% for RIGL stocks with a simple moving average of -29.76% for the last 200 days.
+RIGL stocks went up by 5.76% for the week, with a monthly jump of 0.39% and a quarterly performance of -19.94%, while its annual performance rate touched -43.39%.
+The volatility ratio for the week stands at 5.46% while the volatility levels for the past 30 days are set at 6.56% for Rigel Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is 5.63% for RIGL stocks with a simple moving average of -25.06% for the last 200 days.

 Analysts’ Opinion of RIGL